About Paper Bento

 Natsuki Kimura

-Born in Osaka, raised in Yokohama and Kobe.
+Born in Osaka.
+Raised in Yokohama and Kobe.
 Currently based in the Bay Area, California.

-Favorite Japanese stationery item: Hobonichi planners—I'm not consistent about writing every day, but I love them anyway
+Hobonichi planners—I’m not consistent about writing every day, but I love them anyway.

-Most-requested item from friends: Uni Jetstream ballpoint pens (the cult classic for a reason)
+Uni Jetstream ballpoint pens (a cult classic for a reason).

-Suitcase space dedicated to stationery on Japan trips: "Let's just say my clothes get vacuum-sealed"
+Suitcase space dedicated to stationery on Japan trips:

 Let's Stay Connected